Mark Bowen (footballer): Norwich City

+Later playing career

 After leaving Carrow Road, Bowen signed for West Ham United making his debut appearance on 21 August 1996 in a 1–1 home draw against Coventry City.
-He made 20 appearances for The Hammers in all competitions scoring one goal in a 2–0 away win against Nottingham Forest on 21 September 1996.
-In January 1997 he signed a lucrative contract for Shimizu S-Pulse in Japan, again on a free transfer, before signing for Charlton Athletic shortly after the start of the 1997–98 season.
-He was a member of the Addicks side that won promotion to the Premiership at the end of that season after a memorable play-off final against Sunderland at Wembley ended 4–4.
+He made 20 appearances for the club all competitions scoring one goal in a 2–0 away win against Nottingham Forest on 21 September.

+In January 1997 he signed for Shimizu S-Pulse in Japan, again on a free transfer.
+He signed for Charlton Athletic later that year for the start of the 1997–98 season.
+He was a member of the Charlton side that won promotion to the Premiership at the end of that season after a memorable play-off final against Sunderland at Wembley ended 4–4.
 Charlton won the penalty shoot-out, with Bowen scoring one of the spot-kicks.
-For a while during his time at Norwich Bowen had been the team's penalty taker.
-He scored just twice from the spot for Norwich, against Notts County and Queens Park Rangers respectively.
+He had previously scored just twice from the spot for Norwich, against Notts County and Queens Park Rangers respectively.

-That 1998 play-off final proved to be the last high-point of Bowen's playing career.
-He left Charlton a year later having suffered a serious injury and he played briefly for Wigan Athletic and Reading.
+Bowen left Charlton in 1999 and subsequently had brief spells with Wigan Athletic and Reading before retiring.